Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 At the heart of the controls is the flight controller.
 We chose to use a Seriously Pro F3 Evo flight controller running Cleanflight.
 This flight controller is typically used for racing drones.
 It was chosen in 2016 when the project began.
 In the end, we believe this was a good choice.

-The most natural alternative was a Pixhawk running either Ardupilot or PX4.
+The most popular alternative was a Pixhawk running either Ardupilot or PX4.
 Later on, we found that neither of those platforms were particularly suited to indoor flight.
-For instance, at the time, it was impossible to turn the magnetometer off in the EKF2 state estimator in PX4.
+For instance, at the time, it was impossible to turn the magnetometer off in the EKF2 state estimator in PX4, perturbing indoor estimations.
 Additionally, the interfaces offered to the companion computer did not allow commanding a position and a velocity simultaneously.
 Finally, the takeoff proecedure in these systems was observed to be more suited to outdoor flight than indoor flight.
 We wanted to achieve precise control when taking off and landing, as these operations would need to be done repeatedly during Mission 7.

 The Cleanflight firmware was modified in several important ways:
  - Dual Receiver